luomus/finbif/README.md

 analyses.

 ## Installation
-You can install the latest version of finbif from [CRAN](https://cran.r-project.org),
+You can install the current stable version of `finbif` from [CRAN](https://cran.r-project.org),

 ```r
 install.packages("finbif")
 ```

-You can also install the latest development version of finbif from [GitHub](https://github.com),
+You can also install the latest development version of `finbif` from [GitHub](https://github.com),

 ```r